terrence-giggy/speculum-principum/docs/workflow/deliverables/README.md

 ## Trigger Label Logic

-1. All workflows require the `site-monitor` label to be processed
+1. All workflows still require the `site-monitor` label for discovery origins.
-2. Additional `trigger_labels` refine which workflow is selected
+2. Assignment agents consider workflow `trigger_labels` alongside the existing label set to resolve a single `workflow::` target.
-3. If multiple workflows match, the agent will request clarification
+3. If multiple workflows match, the agent requests clarification and keeps the issue in `state::discovery` until resolved.
-4. If no specific workflow matches (only `site-monitor`), the agent will list available options
+4. If no workflow matches (only discovery labels remain), the agent lists recommended options and applies `needs clarification` guidance.

 ## Deliverable Templates